wenkokke/keri.is/experimental-jams/the-disaster.md

 - Scene C/D. **Mae** and **Tay**
 - Scene D/A. **Tay** and **Sam**

-Unless you're first to step out, you should choose a character that can fulfil the previous player's need.
-If the previous player said they _need_ a fancy cake, you had better be able to bake.
-If you're last, you should choose a _need_ that the first player's character can fulfil.
+Unless you're first to step out, you should choose a character that _could_ fulfil the previous player's need, even if they don't necessarily want to.
+If the previous player said they _need_ a fancy cake, you might be a baker or a fence with a load of hot cakes, but whatever you choose, you should be able to provide fancy cake.
+If you're the last to step out, you should choose a _need_ that the first player's character can fulfil.

 Confession A. **Sam** steps out and delivers a confession that establishes who they are and what they need: